Targter/SPOTIFY-app/README.md

 - **Playlists**:
   - Create, edit, and delete custom playlists.
   - Add or remove songs from playlists with a single click.
-  - View all playlists in a dedicated
+  - View all playlists in a dedicatedaaaaa